kaosagnt/ansible-everyday/README.md

     ansible_net-close-network-port - close network port(s) on remote hosts IPTables / Firewalld
     ansible_net-open-network-port - open network port(s) remote hosts.
 IPTables / Firewalld

+	ansible_openbsd-pkg-add-update-package - add or update packages on an OpenBSD system ansible_openbsd-pkg-info-list-files - list the files of an installed OpenBSD package ansible_openbsd-pkg-info-list-installed-packages - obtain a list of packages installed on an OpenBSD system

     ansible_ping-hosts - use ansible to ping remote hosts.
 This is not a traditional ping command.